jshggagnier/CMPT345FinalProject/README.md

     - Analysis the data correlation between real estate listing and airbnb rentals

 Part 2 - Data Analysis
-(analysis the correlation between cost and household for rentals and owners)
+Analysis the correlation between cost and household for rentals and owners

     a) Housing
     Analyze on the price correlation between different property types (apartment, townhouse, one storey, two storey, and composite)
-        - find out if data is normal distributed, p value, correlation.
+        - Find out if data is normal distributed, p value, correlation.
-        - plot diagram to demostrate
+        - Plot diagram to demostrate
         - Use a forecasting model to predict one type on property prices using one type of property price
-        - determine which one is the best predictor using property type x
+        - Determine which one is the best predictor using property type x

     b) Airbnb